 Modifying one of these files requires to build the Platform again.

-Note: It is possible to quickly rebuild the Platform from the Platform Editor if only the Platform module configuration has changed.
-Click on the Build Platform link on the Overview tab of the Platform Editor.
+Note: It is possible to quickly rebuild the Platform from the Platform Editor if only Platform module configuration has changed.
+Click on the Build Platform link on the Platform configuration Overview tab.

 5.5.6 Platform Customization